Children, Food Security and Nutrition

 Reduce Child Mortality

-More than 20 programmes in five regions are working to halt preventable deaths caused by child hunger and poor nutrition.
-Interventions range from providing low cost nutritional packages that can save lives and promote healthy development to engaging with pregnant and lactating mothers ensuring they are healthy and aware of key nutrition issues.
-Advocacy for mainstreaming children’s right to food into national plans and policies is also a key element of the fight against under nutrition.
+With a total allocation of US$131.9 million, this was our largest area of intervention, representing almost 20% of the MDG-F’s work.
+Initiatives ranged from providing low cost nutritional packages to engaging with pregnant and lactating mothers to promote breastfeeding and ensure they are healthy and aware of key nutrition issues.
+Promoting food security and advocating for mainstreaming children’s right to food into national plans and policies were also keys element in our fight against under nutrition.

 Analysis of key findings and achievements